Non-Debtor Spouse Liability and Fraudulent Transfers to Entireties Accounts

 The Non-Debtor Spouse’s Liability as Transferee

-A Florida bankruptcy court addressed this scenario directly in Regions Bank v.
+A Florida bankruptcy court addressed this in Regions Bank v.
 MDG Lake Trafford, LLC (In re McCuan), 603 B.R.
 829 (Bankr.
 M.D.
 Fla.
 2019).
 The debtor transferred his own money to an account titled tenants by entireties with his non-debtor spouse.
-The non-debtor wife contributed no money to the account, wrote no checks from it, did not receive account statements, and played no role in managing the account or deciding to make the transfer.
-The court applied equitable principles under Florida Statutes Section 56.29 and concluded that it would not be fair to impose full liability on the spouse given her complete lack of involvement.
+The non-debtor wife contributed no money, wrote no checks from the account, did not receive account statements, and played no role in managing it.

 The Remedy Is Limited to Value Received